mahdiatubly/Full_DevOps_RoadMap/Git.md

         $git log [first branch] [the other branch]

+- To delete a branch in the repo:

+        $git branch --delete [branch name]

 - To delete a branch in the remote repo:

         $git push --delete [branch name]